magemello/adf-automation-qa/README.md

 8. Introduce your Github username (for example in my case) "magemello".
 9. Name has been added.
 10. Click on 'Create' button.
 11. The dialog is closed.
-Folder with name 'a' is created in the current folder.
+Folder with your Github username is created in the current folder.
 12. Click on 'create new folder' icon.
 13. New folder dialog is displayed.
 14. Introduce your Github username (for example in my case) "magemello".